themagicalmammal/howtolinux/docs/Guide/miscellaneous.md

 ## Custom Fonts
 Custom Fonts increase the user experience.
 I use custom fonts on my laptop and also my Oneplus.

-Currently I am using Linotte Font for system & MonoFur for my terminal.
+Currently, I am using Linotte Font for system & MonoFur for my terminal.
 To change your font, go to gnome-tweaks then to Fonts.
 ![customfont](https://i.imgur.com/yjks4Of.png)
 To change Terminal font, Go to preferences, then to profiles, then in custom font select MonoFur.